freon4dsl/Freon4dsl/notes/buttons.md

 3. Implement the action to be taken in this custom action.
 You can use '**box.element**' to get the node in the ast associated with the button.
 In this example that will be an instance of **BaseProduct**.

+This works the same in the table definition.
+(See Samples/DocuProject/defs/editor-tables.edit, line 9.)

+You can add an icon before or after the text using css.
+For an example see _freon_theme-light.scss, from line 30.
+At the moment the text is still mandatory.

 ### Notes
-1. This is not yet implemented in tables.
-2. We are working on exposing the in-built actions in the editor core.
+1. We are working on exposing the in-built actions in the editor core.
-3. At the moment we cannot change the text for an icon.